Brittany Ratcliffe

-Brittany Margaret Ratcliffe (born February 7, 1994) is an American soccer player who plays as a forward for North Carolina Courage of the National Women's Soccer League (NWSL).
+Brittany Margaret Ratcliffe (born February 7, 1994) is an American professional soccer player who plays as a forward for the Washington Spirit of the National Women's Soccer League (NWSL).
+She played college soccer for the Virginia Cavaliers and was drafted by the Boston Breakers in the second round of the 2016 NWSL College Draft.
+She has also played for FC Kansas City, the Utah Royals, and the North Carolina Courage.

 Early life

 Raised in the Williamstown section of Monroe Township, Gloucester County, New Jersey, Ratcliffe played soccer at Paul VI High School.

 University of Virginia, 2012–2015

 Ratcliffe played for the University of Virginia.
 She appeared in 93 matches throughout her career there.

 Club career

 Boston Breakers, 2016

 Ratcliffe was drafted by Boston Breakers in the 2nd round of the 2016 NWSL College Draft.
 She signed with Boston in April 2016 and made 15 appearances and 5 starts that season.
 Boston later waived Ratcliffe in February 2017.

 FC Kansas City, 2017

-Ratcliffe spent the 2017 preseason with the Chicago Red Stars, after she didn't make their final roster she signed with FC Kansas City on April 14.
+Ratcliffe spent the 2017 preseason with the Chicago Red Stars; after she didn't make their final roster she signed with FC Kansas City on April 14.

 Utah Royals FC, 2018–2020

 After FC Kansas City ceased operations following the 2017 season, Ratcliffe was officially added to the roster of the Utah Royals FC on February 8, 2018.
-On June 16, Ratcliffe scored a goal in second half stoppage time to give Utah a 1–0 win over the league leading North Carolina Courage, her goal was voted Goal of the Week.
+On June 16, Ratcliffe scored a goal in second half stoppage time to give Utah a 1–0 win over the league leading North Carolina Courage; her goal was voted Goal of the Week.